nixxo/rust-lang-book-it/src/ch20-03-advanced-types.md

 similar to newtypes but with slightly different semantics.
 We’ll also discuss the `!` type and dynamically sized types.

-### Using the Newtype Pattern for Type Safety and Abstraction
+### Type Safety and Abstraction with the Newtype Pattern

 This section assumes you’ve read the earlier section [“Using the Newtype Pattern to Implement External Traits”][using-the-newtype-pattern]<!--